gwyatt40/Pi-in-the-Sky/README.md

 - I created a very basic code for this servo control (need to upload to github) and here is a website for [servo control with a raspberry pi](https://tutorials-raspberrypi.com/raspberry-pi-servo-motor-control/)

 ### Dropping Mechanism (+ height sensor):
+Once the balloon has reached the correct height, we shall drop the burger.
+The “whopper dropper” (technical term) can either be like a trap door design or a claw of some sort.

 ### Code
 - This code will have to combine 3 main functions.
 Height sensing, valve control, and controlling the dropping mechanism.